Mephiles/torntools_extension/CONTRIBUTING.md

     * In this function, you register the feature in the Feature Manager.
         * `name` is a string with the feature name.
         * `scope` is a string stating what it's target is
-        * `enabled` is function that returns a boolean (or truthy/falsely) which checks the setting of the feature
+        * `enabled` is function that checks the setting of the feature and returns a boolean (or truthy/falsely).
         * `initialise` is a function that is only run once per page load, when the feature is enabled
         * `execute` is a function that is run every time the feature is started again
         * `cleanup` is a function that is run every time the feature is stopped